jarvisdreams9/cfn-samples/readme.md

     Type: AWS::S3::Bucket
 ```

-  __CFNXPreValidations__ allows you to also specify an addition __Api__ to work with in the same Configuration.
-This allows for passing data from InputStores to Api to make further API calls before final Validations.
+  __CFNXPreValidations__ allows you to also specify an additional __Api__ to work with in the same Configuration.
+This allows for passing data from InputStores to Api to make one more dynamic API call before final Validations.

   * **Scenario3**: Read the DynamoDB table name from a HTTP config service, pass it to the Api to get the status of the DynamoDB table, and ensure DynamoDB table is in valid state before creating/updating an S3 Bucket.